ludbek/bro/readme.md

 # Brofile
 `.brofile` is a shell script which is executed during project creation and boot up.
-It is created from templates at 'template/' directory.
-One can easily extend 'default' .brofile template.
+It is created from templates at `templates/` directory.
+One can easily extend `default` brofile template.

 # Configuration
 ## Specify project directory
 Set the directory where Bro saves the projects.
-`$ export WORKSTATION=~/path/to/project/directory/`
+`$ export WORKSTATION=~/path/to/projects/directory/`

 ## Specify Bro directory
 Set where Bro files will reside.